Inside the Mind of a Hacker: How Cybercriminals Mess with Your Mind to Steal Your Data

 For most of us, that is difficult to do, especially if it is a superior asking you to send him or her some files via email.
 But think about it, that stranger asking you to print a resume from a flash drive could very well be asking you to risk your job and the security of your colleagues and company.

 Lastly, encrypt all sensitive data.
 When you do this, you have another line of defense for your files.
-Even if an employee does send files or login information over to a hacker, and the cybercriminal does gain access to your documents, they will not be able to read it with proper encryption in place.
+Even if an employee does send files or login information over to a hacker, and the cybercriminal does gain access to your documents, they will not be able to read them with proper encryption in place.

 We hope you enjoyed this promoted piece as much as we did!